S4Lab/voprotector/README.md

 ## How to build

 First setup the ROSE environment based on [this guide](http://rosecompiler.org/ROSE_HTML_Reference/group__installation.html) or download its prebuilt [Ubuntu VM image](http://www.rosecompiler.org/Ubuntu-ROSE-Demo-V3.tar.gz) (about 4.4 GB compressed file; 20.2 GB if fully uncompressed).
-If you are in the Sharif university network, that VM image has been cached in the local FTP repo at [/OS/Linux/](ftp://ftp.sharif.ir/OS/Linux/Ubuntu-ROSE-Demo-V3.tar.gz).
+If you are in the Sharif university network, the ROSE VM image has been cached in the local FTP repo at `ftp://ftp.sharif.ir/OS/Linux/Ubuntu-ROSE-Demo-V3.tar.gz` address.
 Assuming that `$BOOST_ROOT` points to the BOOST installation folder and `$ROSE_SRC`, `$ROSE_BLD`, and `$ROSE_INST` point to the ROSE source, build, and installation folders respectively, you can build voprotector as follows:

 ```